Responding to Show Cause Letters

 Show cause letters appear in various forms and in different areas of law.
 The most common form of show cause letters, are those which are sent from employers to employees in relation to workplace investigations or workplace disciplinary action for misconduct.
 This includes public service employees.

 Another common form of show cause letters are those sent from regulatory authorities, where allegations of misconduct have arisen and where disciplinary action may be taken.
-For instance:

 - in the case of doctors, nurses, paramedics, and other health practitioners, the Australian Health Practitioners Regulation Agency (also known has AHPRA) may issue a show cause letter on a person’s fitness to practice or on a possible impairment.